pingcap/docs-cn/br/pitr-known-issues.md

 This document lists the known issues and corresponding workarounds when you use the log backup feature.

-## BR encounters the OOM problem during a PITR or after you run the `br log truncate` command
+## BR encounters the OOM problem after you run the `br log truncate` command

 Issue: [#36648](https://github.com/pingcap/tidb/issues/36648)

 Consider the following possible causes:

-- PITR experiences OOM because the log data to be recovered is too much.
-The following are two typical causes:

-    - The log range to be recovered is too large.

-        It is recommended that you recover logs of no more than two days, and one week to maximum.
-That is, perform a full backup operation at least once in two days during PITR backup process.

-    - There are a large number of writes for a long time during the log backup process.

-        A large number of writes for a long time usually occur when you perform a full data import to initialize the cluster.
-It is recommended that you perform a snapshot backup after the initial import and use that backup to restore the cluster.

-- OOM occurs when you delete logs because the range of logs to be deleted is too large.
+- The range of logs to be deleted is too large.

     To resolve this issue, reduce the range of logs to be deleted first and delete the target logs in several batches instead of deleting them once.